senthilnambi/ruby_algorithms/Readme.markdown

 # Ruby Algorithms

+**ALPHA** This repository is for my learning purposes only.

-'Mastering Algorithms with C' by Kyle Loudon ported to Ruby.
+'Mastering Algorithms with C' by Kyle Loudon ported to Ruby and other common algorithms.

 # Implemented

   1. LinkedList
     1. Single
     1. Double
+  1. Search
+    1. Binary
+      1. Iterative
+      1. Recurisve
+    1. Naive String

 ## Source